 strengths and talents.
 The footnote states that all seven of the Christian virtues listed in 2 Peter 1:5-7 are present in her.
 2 Peter 1:9 says that "whoever lacks these qualities is blind, [spiritually] shortsighted ..."
 In order to become

-fully mature in godly mind and character, Paul teaches us to exercise our faith and diligence to develop these qualities, in the following order, like building blocks:
+fully mature in godly mind and character, Peter teaches us to exercise our faith and diligence to develop these qualities, in the following order, like building blocks:

 1. Virtue (excellence, resolution,